• lb

 Fresco

-In spring 2022, a mural was created based on the stories of the residents of the Lallange neighborhood.
-For this project, we worked together with Kulturfabrik and Nuit de la Culture and organized neighborhood meetings and (photo) collections to inspire the artist’s creative process.
+In spring 2022, a mural was created based on the stories of the residents of the Lallange neighbourhood.
+For this project, we worked together with Kulturfabrik and Nuit de la Culture and organized neighbourhood meetings and (photo) collections to inspire the artist’s creative process.

 The artist Mariana Duarte-Santos, Mr. Estevez, resident of Lallange, as well as Mr. Buraczyk, representative of the Kulturfabrik, tell you about the fresco.